MileHacker Logo

 • Easy-to-access Facilities: Visitor centers, many restrooms, and some camplocations have accessible features.
 Check the NPS website for details.

-• Wheelchair Rentals: Not available inside park limits.
+• Wheelchair Rentals: Not available within the park.
 You may find in larger towns from medical supply stores.

 General Transportation Tips